Course overview

 How you are assessed

-Within each academic year a pass in module assessments must be achieved as these are a core requirement.
+Within each academic year a minimum of a pass in each module assessment component must be achieved as these are a core requirement.
+All modules must be passed each year before you can progress onto the next stage of the course.
 These are varied and include written assignments, written and practical exams, presentations, and pass/fail reflective logbooks to be completed during the clinical placement or within clinics set in the University.

 The modules and teaching in this course are aligned with the GOC's outcomes to allow you to be a fully qualified optometrist post course completion.